membase/cucumberl/README.markdown

 The TokenList parameter is a list of either atoms or strings, such as...

     [given, i, have, entered, "Joe Armstrong", into, the, authors, field]

+You can also export functions to explicitly deal with the `given`, `when` and `then` tokens.
+So for example, the previous TokenList would also be accepted in a function definition like this:

+    given([i, have, entered, Name, into, the, authors, field], _) -> ok.

 The Info parameter is a tuple of helpful debug information, such as the {LineText, LineNum}, of what cucumberl is currently processing.